Prince Arthur of Connaught

 Prince Arthur of Connaught by Lafayette (Lafayette Ltd), whole-plate nitrate negative, 30 July 1930, NPG x70586 © National Portrait Gallery, London

 On September 12, 1938, Prince Arthur died of stomach cancer at the age of 55.
-He was first interred at St. George’s Chapel, Windsor Castle, and then was transferred to the Royal Burial Ground in Frogmore, Windsor, England in 1939.
+He was first interred at St. George’s Chapel, Windsor Castle, and then his remains were transferred to the Royal Burial Ground in Frogmore, Windsor, England in 1939.
 As Prince Arthur predeceased his father The Duke of Connaught, Arthur’s son Alastair became heir to the dukedom.

 Arthur_Louise Margaret grave